 - Advanced manufacturing.
 Economies having a high share of manufacturing and services as of their exports.
 Assembly and the use of components provided by earlier stages of the value chain is a core aspect of this function.
 They have a domestic added value share in manufacturing and service exports of more than 80%.
 Several of these components are imported from third countries, implying a high share of backward participation.

 - Limited manufacturing.
 Economies less dependent on exports of parts and manufactured goods.
 They tend to have a less diversified range of outputs.

 - Commodities.
 Economies that tend to focus on the earlier stages of global value chains, namely the provision of raw materials and commodities.
-The share of manufacturing in exports is low and there is a limited number of backward linkages.
-For high commodities, the share of domestic added value of primary goods is more than 40%.
+The share of manufacturing in exports is low, and there is a limited number of backward linkages.
+For high commodities, the share of the domestic added value of primary goods is more than 40%.
 For limited commodities, it is between 10 and 40%.
 For low participation, it is less than 20%.

 Participation patterns are similar to those related to economic development, with the most advanced poles including Western Europe, North America, and East Asia (Japan/South Korea).
 Countries engaged in machinery and electronics manufacturing tend to participate most in global value chains.
 Countries well endowed with natural resources and agricultural goods tend to have a high level of forward participation since these commodities are used to manufacture intermediate goods.